 Mr. Sholk regularly counsels clients on the employee benefit issues in mergers and acquisitions, such as tax issues, incentive plans, and the negotiation and drafting of the employee benefit provisions of merger and acquisition agreements.
 He also addresses whether the transaction triggers the golden parachute provisions of Sections 280G and 4999 of the Internal Revenue Code and withdrawal liability under the Multiemployer Pension Plan Amendments Act.
 In addition, Mr. Sholk drafts and negotiates executive employment agreements, focusing on the issues of restrictive covenants, severance benefits, change-in-control provisions, and compliance with Section 409A of the Internal Revenue Code.
 He addresses the treatment of golden parachutes through full or partial gross-ups, valleys, and safe-harbor cutbacks.
 Finally, he drafts and counsels on equity compensation plans.

 In the qualified plan area, Mr. Sholk conducts compliance audits and represents plan sponsors in EPCRS submissions and negotiations with the IRS.
 Furthermore, he regularly counsels fiduciaries of qualified plans on the investment of plan assets, especially with respect to prohibited transaction and unrelated business taxable income issues.
 He also drafts and negotiates recordkeeping agreements, directed trustee agreements, and investment management agreements.

-Mr. Sholk regularly counsels clients on compliance with New Jersey state, county, and municipal pay-to-play rules, as well as the pay-to-play rules of the Securities and Exchange Commission and Municipal Securities Rulemaking Board.
+Mr. Sholk regularly counsels clients on compliance with New Jersey state, county, and municipal pay-to-play rules, as well as the pay-to-play rules of the Securities and Exchange Commission, FINRA, and Municipal Securities Rulemaking Board.
 He advises corporations and their executives on the permissible activities in campaigns for public office and issue advocacy.
 He counsels corporations on making independent expenditures without coordination with candidates and political parties, as well as the disclosure obligations with respect to independent expenditures.

 Mr. Sholk also represents political action committees and advocacy organizations with respect to compliance with the Federal Election Campaign Act, the Internal Revenue Code, and state election and lobbying laws.